Head of Digital Strategy

 When activating Google Signals, you enter an agreement with Google that states you have any necessary privacy disclosures in place so that users are aware of and have consented to their data being collected, stored, and advertised to.

 Although it has its limitations, Google Signals is one of the best tools currently available to help advertisers preserve as much data as possible in a post-cookie world.
-If you need help with data preservation and advertising in the absence of cookies, get in touch – we can help.

 In the data section we’ve compiled useful insights on everything you’ll need to know, from capturing data to building advanced machine learning solutions using your first-party data.